 SD-WAN is best evaluated as a foundation for the "always-on" store: payments, inventory, curbside pickup, workforce apps, and IoT.

-What “dead air” looks like:
+What "dead air" looks like

 - POS sluggish or offline during peak trade